minu803/NextGPT/README.md

 ### LLM-based Semantic Understanding:
 - The core LLM produces the text response and also gives instructions for the generation of other modalities.
-- LLM output may contain special tokens (<IMGi>, <AUDi>, <VIDi>) to indicate that output for a particular modality should be generated and to identify the portion of the LLM response related to that modality.
+- LLM output may contain special tokens, [IMGi], [AUDi], and [VIDi] to indicate that output for a particular modality should be generated and to identify the portion of the LLM response related to that modality.
 - Models used: Vicuna-7B, which is common among other multimodal LLMs.

 ### Instruction-following Alignment: